rightskew/blog/ML/ml.md

 - when perfoming a grid search, instead of trying out every possible parameter (which could take a lot of time), just sample a set of parameters from a set of fixed distributions (they don't need to be uniform)

-- instead of training up to x_t and test on X_{t+1}, also test on x_{t+2} until x_{T}.
+- instead of training up to x_t and test on $x_{t+1}$, also test on $x_{t+2}$ until $x_{T}$.
 If performance drops too soon, maybe we are using a wrong time scale.
 Also we can test on the reverse dataset or do a combinatorial split, with the idea that the performance shound't drop too much.
 If it drops, then we were probably overfitting